Withernsea High School

 “We would like to thank the organisers and employers for giving up their time to offer this opportunity for our students, who engaged well with the event and made the most of the opportunity afforded to them.
 We are delighted that representatives from Women into Manufacturing and Engineering are amongst some of the first to confirm their attendance at our own community careers fair which will take place at the school in February 2025.”

-Daisy Jones, a Year 9 student at the school, said: "I thought the WiME trip was really good as it gave me a different perspective about my future with lots of new choices to think about.”
+Daisy J, a Year 9 student at the school, said: "I thought the WiME trip was really good as it gave me a different perspective about my future with lots of new choices to think about.”

 Exclusively open during the daytime to primary school pupils and students from secondary schools and colleges, around 520 young people from 26 educational settings across Hull and East Yorkshire visited this year’s event where they were given a platform to interact with representatives from over 30 of the Humber’s leading employers.